loopandlearn/news/docs/edition/2024-07-15.md

 ## Get Your Open Source-AID Merchandise

 Want to show off your love for OS-AID?
 Lots of new options have been added to the [Nightscout Foundation’s store](https://nightscoutfoundation.myspreadshop.com/all){: target="_blank" } - check them out!
 There’s shirts, bags, caps, stickers, water bottles, mugs and even something for the babies.
 The proceeds benefit the [Nightscout Foundation](https://www.nightscoutfoundation.org/){: target="_blank" }.

+## Helpful Tips

+### Do not get sunscreen on your Pods

+Remember- though your skin may appreciate sunscreen, your CGM and Pods do NOT and the plastic can crack.
+Take precautions to avoid getting sunscreen on them when you’re enjoying time in the sun this summer!

+### Dexcom - try this before deleting your app

+If you get a Dexcom message saying "App stopped working" that tells you to delete and reinstall the Dexcom app - try this first.

+We recommend swiping the app closed and reopening!
+You can also try toggling Bluetooth off and then on or rebooting your phone.
+This often restores it to normal use and saves you a lot of headache- especially if you’re using G7 and are on a trip outside of your home country!
+See [Dexcom G7 Geofencing](#dexcom-g7-geofencing).

+### America the Beautiful Pass

+Type 1 diabetes qualifies U.S. citizens and permanent residents for a free lifetime pass to U.S. National Parks, monuments and landmarks.

+Here’s an [article about the pass](https://diatribe.org/lifestyle/how-get-free-lifetime-national-parks-pass){: target="_blank" }, with some great tips.
+This was shared last year, and we thought it a good time to share it again!

 ## Helpful Links